-Chen et al. (2024) \cite{chen2024facilitating} propose BUTTON ("Bottom-Up then Top-Down"), a systematic method to train LLMs for executing multi-step tool use or function calls in conversational contexts.
-In the bottom-up phase, BUTTON generates simple atomic instruction–function pairs derived from real-world scenarios.
-The top-down phase creates a simulated environment involving interactions among user agents, assistant agents, and tool agents, emulating realistic multi-turn dialogues.
-Using this approach, the authors develop BUTTONInstruct, a dataset comprising 8,000 multi-turn dialogues with compositional function-calling tasks.
-Models fine-tuned on BUTTONInstruct exhibit significant improvements in planning and correctly executing complex sequences of API calls.
+\citet{chen2024facilitating} propose BUTTON (``Bottom-Up then Top-Down''), a systematic method for training LLMs on multi-step tool use in conversational settings.
+The bottom-up phase generates atomic instruction--function pairs from real-world scenarios, while the top-down phase simulates multi-turn dialogues among user, assistant, and tool agents.
+This process yields BUTTONInstruct, a dataset of 8,000 multi-turn dialogues with compositional function-calling tasks.
+Models fine-tuned on BUTTONInstruct show significant improvements in planning and executing complex API call sequences.